rvl-lab-utoronto/backwards-reachability/index.md

 ```

-## But you said *backward*...
+##  13. <a name='but-you-said-*backward*...'></a>But you said *backward*...

 At this point you may be wondering **"Okay, but why is it called _backward_ reachability?"**

 The trivial answer is that for this project, we're focused on extrapolating backwards from unsafe states to see if we ever reach them, which grants us insights into the safety of the system in question.
 However there is another much deeper answer, which is that backwards and forward reachability are symmetrical concepts.
-So the explanations of forward reachability overlap perfectly with the explanations of backwards reachability.
+So the explanations of forward reachability overlap almost perfectly with the explanations of backwards reachability.

-### The same, really?
+###  13.1. <a name='the-same,-really?'></a>The same, really?

 It is easy to miss the profundity of this statement.
 The fact that the dynamical laws of physics — with one small exception — seem to be [symmetrical with respect to time][]{:target="_blank"} is something that really surprised me when I first found out about it,and frankly it continues to surprise me to this day.

-#### What is physics, anyways?
+####  13.1.1. <a name='what-is-physics,-anyways?-a-short-detour'></a>What is physics, anyways?
 A short detour

 PS: It's also important to remember that time is simply how we measure causality, and doesn't exist in any meaningful way *in and of itself*.